Don’t Freeze that Mole (Mole Removal Philadelphia)

 What are moles and other growths on the face?

 There are several skin lesions that are common and benign.

 Moles can change color or they can become raised.
 A hair can develop in the mole.
 Other moles may slowly disappear over time.
 Moles can turn into skin cancer, but most do not.
-Dr. Chandler sends the moles he removes for a pathologic analysis to ensure that there is no hidden skin cancer.
+Dr. Chandler sends the moles he removes to pathology to ensure a precise diagnosis and that there is no unexpected skin cancer.

 - Skin tags are small flaps of tissue that hang off the skin by a connecting stalk.
-Skin tags are harmless, but they can become irritated by clothing or jewelry rubbing against them.
-Plus, on the face or neck, they’re unsightly.
+Skin tags are harmless but on the face or neck, they’re often very unsightly.

 - Seborrheic keratoses are brown or black growths usually found on the chest, back, and the head.
 They develop from cells called keratinocytes in the skin.
-They don’t normally become skin cancer, but tend to resemble a wart and are much more common on the faces of older people but can appear throughout life.
+They tend to resemble a wart and are much more common on the faces of older people but can appear throughout life.

-Dr. Chandler has extensive experience removing all of theses facial skin growths, moles, nevus and skin tags.
-The procedure is simple and Dr. Chandler’s expertise will minimize any chance of scarring.
+Dr. Chandler has extensive experience removing many types of facial skin growths, moles, nevus and skin tags.
+The procedure is performed in the office and Dr. Chandler’s plastic surgical expertise will minimize any scarring.

-Click to see an extensive gallery of the Best Mole Removal Before and After Photos from Dr. Damon Chandler.
+Click to see an extensive mole removal gallery for the Best Mole Removal Before and After Photos from Dr. Damon Chandler.

 If you’re ready to get rid of that unsightly mole, skin tag, cyst, xanthelasma, keratosis or other unwanted facial growth, contact Dr. Chandler at his South Jersey, NJ (Moorestown/Cherry Hill) office, (609) 877-2800, or his Philadelphia, PA (Jenkintown/Abington) office, (215) 885-6830, to schedule a cosmetic consultation.